 Vanessa Fralick joined the Toronto Symphony Orchestra as Associate Principal Trombone in 2013.
 Prior to her current position, Ms. Fralick played three seasons as Acting Associate Principal Trombone of the St. Louis Symphony.
-She won her first orchestral position with the San Antonio Symphony in 2009, while pursuing her Master’s degree at The Juilliard School with Joseph Alessi of the New York Philharmonic.
-Ms. Fralick completed her undergraduate degree at the University of Toronto, studying with Jeffrey Hall and Gordon Wolfe, and at McGill University with James Box.
-She has performed with major orchestras in Montreal, Malaysia, Utah, and Jacksonville, and with the Boston Symphony and Boston Pops orchestras.
-She played two summers in the prestigious Verbier Festival Orchestra in Switzerland, and has attended the Tanglewood Music Center as well as the 2012 Alessi Trombone Seminar in Italy.
+She won her first orchestral position with the San Antonio Symphony in 2009, while pursuing her master’s degree at The Juilliard School.
+Ms. Fralick completed her undergraduate degree at the University of Toronto, studying with Jeffrey Hall and Gordon Wolfe, and also spent one year at McGill University.
+She has performed with major orchestras in San Francisco, Montreal, Boston, Malaysia, Utah, and Jacksonville.
+She played two summers in the prestigious Verbier Festival Orchestra in Switzerland.

 Give to the TSO

 All gifts to the TSO's Annual Fund received by June 30, 2020, will be matched dollar for dollar up to $100,000 by the Barrett Family Foundation.Donate Today